Wall of Champions

 The excitement of the NJCAA World Series happens only once each spring, but the drama of the national championship is visible throughout the year, every year, at David Allen Memorial Ballpark.

 The ballpark in downtown Enid, home of the World Series since 2009, now has a “Wall of Champions” featuring the name and photo of every player on a championship team since the Series has been in Enid.
-Displays for each year also show the winning coach, World Series program, championship game box score, action photos and full-size sports pages featuring the championship stories and headlines.
+Displays for each year also show the winning coach, World Series program, championship game box score, action photos, and full-size sports pages featuring the championship stories and headlines.

 The displays for each year are accompanied by a separate display with the team photo and full roster of every team that has won an NJCAA D2 World Series championship in David Allen Memorial Ballpark.